Shrimp paste: Mắm tôm

 In Vietnam, shrimp paste (mắm tôm, /vi/) are of two varieties: a thickened paste or a more liquefied sauce.
 To prepare for serving it is usually mixed with sugar, lime juice, kumquat and chili when used as a dipping sauce.
-Vietnamese people often use mắm tôm as a dipping sauce for boiled meat, fried tofu, fried fish or for seasoning some soup dishes, such as bún mắm.
+Vietnamese people often use mắm tôm as a dipping sauce for boiled meat, fried tofu, fried fish or for seasoning some soup dishes, such as bún riêu.

 Ngapi yay

 A watery dip or condiment that is very popular in Myanmar, especially the Burmese and Karen ethnic groups.
 The ngapi (either fish or shrimp, but mostly whole fish ngapi is used) is boiled with onions, tomato, garlic, pepper and other spices.
 The result is a greenish-grey broth-like sauce, which makes its way to every Burmese dining table.
 Fresh, raw or blanched vegetables and fruits (such as mint, cabbage, tomatoes, green mangoes, green apples, olives, chilli, onions and garlic) are dipped into the ngapi yay and eaten.
 Sometimes, in less affluent families, ngapi yay forms the main dish, and also the main source of protein.